-Ornate western saddlery, graphics from industrial age sheet music covers, American Chippendale Rococo furniture and petrification are my source material.
-Since their initial appearrance during the industrial era and their mass production ever since, such Americana has served to glorify the expedited prime of their cultural moment.
+Ornate saddlery, graphics from industrial age sheet music covers, and American Chippendale Rococo furniture are my aesthetic sources.
+Since their initial appearance and their mass production ever since, such Americana has served to glorify the expedited prime of their cultural moment.

-I mine government databases of states which regularly served as film sets for classic westerns.
-Digital stills from the National Park Services and traffic webcams of AZ, CA, CO, NM, UT and WY.
-These images are embedded into paper mache forms derived from the above popular motifs to appear as calcified moments discovered by a demoted future.
-These geodes are like ghost towns where loss permanently dwells.
+I mine the government databases of California for digital stills from national park service and traffic webcams.
+These images are embedded into paper mache forms, also derived from industrial era motifs to appear as petrified moments discovered by a culture in the distant future.
+I think of these geode-like forms as ghost towns where loss permanently dwells.